Business & Commercial Law

 Proprietors are no longer willing to simply offer guarantees with supporting collateral securities over houses, investment properties and other similar assets.
-It has become more commonplace to a limitation of collateral securities to a specified sum that is only necessary to fulfill the lender's funding criteria.
+It has become more commonplace to provide a limitation of collateral securities to a specified sum that is only necessary to fulfil the lender's funding criteria.

 There are other options including arbitration and litigation.
-We have at Turner Hopkins experience in mediation, arbitration and formal litigation should you be required to embark on these processes.
+We have at Turner Hopkins, experience in mediation, arbitration and formal litigation should you be required to embark on any of these processes.

 Turner Hopkins' depth of knowledge of the IRD's policies and processes will assist you to successfully negotiate with the IRD should an issue arise.
 The team at Turner Hopkins will work alongside you to negotiate debt settlements with the IRD.